-Section 616.209 is a new Section today.
-In it is spelled out a preventive notification and response procedure, as most recently recommended by the Agency (PC #23 at ¶9-10 and at Exhibit 6).
-The procedure closely parallels that currently under consideration in Docket B of R89-14 (see discussion above) at proposed 35 Ill.
+Section 616.209 sets out a preventive notification and response procedure, as recommended by the Agency (PC #23 at ¶9-10 and at Exhibit 6).
+The procedure closely parallels that adopted in R89-14 (see discussion above) at 35 Ill.
 Adm.
-Code 620.Subpart C.
+Code 620.
+Subpart C.

-Depending upon the nature of the contaminant, preventive notification is triggered either by the exceedence of the MAR for any contaminant of the detection of any of a series of special "triggering" contaminants.
-The contaminants for which detection is the trigger are the contaminants required to be monitored under Section 616.207(a) or that are listed in any of three should have installed an appropriate monitoring system prior to commencing operations (PC #23, $\P41$ ), and there is therefore no obvious reason why gathering of background levels need be delayed for any period after startup of the facility.
-Today's draft accordingly deletes the six-month provision.
+Depending upon the nature of the contaminant, preventive notification is triggered either by the exceedence of the MAR for any contaminant or the detection of any of a series of special "triggering" contaminants.
+The contaminants for which detection is the trigger are the contaminants required to be monitored under Section 616.207(a) or that are listed in any of three provisions of Part 620.
+The latter are the list of preventive

+$^{^{24}}$ At 1st First Notice it was proposed that the sampling begin "no later than six months after the beginning of operation of the facility".
+However, as the Agency pointed out, a new facility should have installed an appropriate monitoring system prior to commencing operations (PC #23, $\P41$), and there is therefore no obvious reason why gathering of background levels need be delayed for any period after startup of the facility.